openjdk/jfx/CONTRIBUTING.md

 implementation, it is the public API itself that is important to nail down and get right.
-While we don't currently use the formal JEP process as is done for larger JDK features, the [JEP template](http://openjdk.java.net/jeps/2) provides some ideas to consider when proposing an API, such as a summary of the changes, goals, motivation, testing, dependencies, etc. A WIP pull request can be useful for illustrative purposes as long as the focus is on the public API.
+While we don't currently use the formal JEP process as is done for larger JDK features, the [JEP template](http://openjdk.java.net/jeps/2) provides some ideas to consider when proposing an API, such as a summary of the changes, goals, motivation, testing, dependencies, etc. A Draft (or WIP) pull request can be useful for illustrative purposes as long as the focus is on the public API.
 If there are trade-offs to be made in the implementation, or different implementation approaches that you might take, this is a good time to discuss it.
 Once this step is far enough along that there is general agreement as to the API, then it's time to focus on the implementation.